YX-S-Z/WGAN_Intro/index.md

 # A Brief Introduction to Wasserstein GANs

-This dog is written to __intuitively__ introduce the mathematical background of the well known paper [Wasserstein GANs(WGANs)](https://arxiv.org/pdf/1701.07875.pdf), for detailed proof, please refer to the original papers.
-In 2014, a new framework for generative models: [Generative Adversarial Nets(GANs)](https://arxiv.org/pdf/1406.2661.pdf) was introduced using the nowadays deep learning frameworks and achieved great success.
-However, unlike some other supervised classification tasks, GANs are often found to be **unsuccessful**(the generator generate nothing but garbage), **unstable**(the training losses do not converge), and suffers from **mode collapsing**(the generative fail to generative diverse samples).
-Notice that previous GANs suffer these problems, WGANs, a new GANs framework came out to solve them.
+This blog is written to offer an __intuitive__ interpretation of the mathematical insights in the well known paper [Wasserstein GANs(WGANs)](https://arxiv.org/pdf/1701.07875.pdf).
+In 2014, a new deep learning framework for generative models: [Generative Adversarial Nets(GANs)](https://arxiv.org/pdf/1406.2661.pdf) was introduced with great success.
+However, unlike other deep generative models (e.g., Variational AutoEncoder), GANs are notoriously found to be **unsuccessful**(the generator generate nothing but garbage), **unstable**(the training losses do not converge), and suffers from the **mode collapse**(the generator fails to generative diverse samples).
+To this end, WGAN, a new GAN framework is invented.

-This blog will introduce 3 papers:
+We will go through 3 papers step-by-step and you will eventually take a tumble to the bottom of GAN.

 - [Generative Adversarial Nets(GANs)](https://arxiv.org/pdf/1406.2661.pdf)